 Entries are judged on their own merits through a rigorous, three-stage process.
 Judges are CEOs and leading figures from design commissioning businesses across industry and have been carefully chosen for their business experience and acumen, as well as their understanding of how design can - and does - create change in business and society.
 From global companies, through to start-up challenger brands, their organisations understand how design can be used to create results.

-At the first stage of judging, judges determine which entries will make it through to stage two, selecting the entries that make a case for design effectiveness against their stated business objectives.
+At the first stage of judging, judges determine which entries will make it through to stage two, selecting the entries that make a strong and clear case of design effectiveness.

 During the second stage of judging, the strength of the entry and the significance of the results achieved by design are assessed by the panel.
 Again, entries are judged entirely on their own merits, and are not compared to any other entry.
-It is fundamental for entries to contextualise their results within their wider commercial context in order for the judges to understand the scale of impact achieved by design and reward this appropriately with a Bronze, Silver or Gold award.
+It is important that entries contextualise their results within their wider commercial, societal or behavioural background in order for the judges to understand the scale of impact achieved by design and reward this appropriately with a Bronze, Silver or Gold award.

 The third stage of judging specifically considers the Grand Prix winner.
 The third panel of judges are all chief executives of highly successful companies.
 They select the winner of the Grand Prix from amongst the Gold awards.